bradbell/xrst/sphinx/test_out/user_guide.rst

 #.
 Words in each heading are automatically included in the
     keyword index in a way that can be configured;
     see :ref:`run_xrst@sphinx_dir@keyword` .
 #.
-Makes it easy to include source code that also executes, from
+Makes it easy to include source code,
-    directly below the current file; see :ref:`code_cmd` .
+    directly below the current location,
+    that also executes; see :ref:`code_cmd` .
 #.
-Source code can also be included from any location;
+Source code can also be included from any location and any file;
     see :ref:`file_cmd`.
-    This uses tokens in the source, not line numbers, to signify start and stop of inclusion from a file.
+    This uses tokens in the source, not line numbers, to signify start and stop of the inclusion.
+    This makes it easy to move things, like function prototypes, to different places in the documentation.
 #.
 Automatically generates labels for linking to a heading in any section.
     These labels are designed with changing documentation in mind; e.g., in this documentation the text
     ``:ref:`heading_links@labels@discussion``
-    generates the following link
+    generates the following link (which discusses these labels) :ref:`heading_links@labels@discussion`.
-    :ref:`heading_links@labels@discussion`.

 .. meta::